golib/slim/README.md

 	// Defaukt: true
 	PrettyPrint bool
 	// Setting if line number emiting is enabled
-	// In this form, Amber emits line number comments in the output template.
+	// In this form, Slim emits line number comments in the output template.
 It is usable in debugging environments.
 	// Default: false
 	LineNumbers bool
 }